Pak911/headlines/README.md

 - Built with modern web technologies
 - Designed for educational and entertainment purposes
 - Created by **Pak911** with love for game design and code

----

-**Ready to play?** [Download and open index.html](index.html) in your browser! 🎮

-*For developers: Press 'D' in-game to explore the debug panel and check out the memory-bank for comprehensive development guidelines.*